hqluke/etch-a-sketch/README.md

 # etch-a-sketch

 It's an etch-a-sketch with a default grid of 16x16.
-When you move the mouse the squares get colored in.
-You can reset the current grid or create a new grid with a user inputted size, max size is 100x100.
+When you move the mouse over the squares, they get colored in with the color of your choice.
+You can reset the current grid or create a new grid with your desired size; max size is 100x100.
 You can turn a square back to white by holding alt and hovering over the square with your mouse.
 Holding shift will prevent you from coloring so you can get to specific squares.
-Color pallet feature?